Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Results and Evaluation

-We demonstrate and evaluate the use of our methodology with XGC fusion plasma simulations, whose 2D triangular mesh has 56,980 nodes and 112,655 cells.
-Our algorithm yields 339,626 tetrahedra for its 3D spacetime with $ 56,980\times2=113,960$ nodes.
-We define and use two types of approximations: \begin{itemize} \item Forward approximation: interpolation of function values at given 3D locations.
-Examples include volume rendering and particle tracing, which require sampling at arbitrary locations for ray/path integration. \item Inverse approximation: root-finding of 3D locations with given function values.
-Examples include isosurfacing in scalar-valued functions and critical-point-finding in vector-valued functions. \end{itemize} We compare three types of interpolation schemes: \begin{itemize} \item Magnetic-following (MF) interpolation, that is, the scheme defined in Eq.~\eqref{eq:ff} that requires magnetic-line tracing \item Our method: Piecewise linear (PL) interpolation induced by our simplicial meshing scheme that models deforming space \item A naive baseline: Straight linear (SL) interpolation induced by simplicial meshing on uniform spacetime, where every node's next node is itself. \end{itemize} The three interpolation schemes are measured by mean squared error (MSE), peak signal-to-noise ratio (PSNR), and running time.
-Compared with magnetic-following interpolation, the PL interpolation significantly reduces the computational cost of all visualization tasks, because no magnetic-line tracing is involved for the interpolation.
-We recognize that the PL approximation introduces error, and thus we treat the magnetic-following interpolation as the ground truth and quantitatively evaluate the error resulting from our PL interpolation.
+We demonstrate and evaluate the use of our methodology with ITER data.
+Quantitative evaluation of W7-X is omitted here because they have different meshes on poloidal planes, which makes quantitative evaluation quite challenging.

+\textbf{Evaluation scheme}.
+We define and use two types of approximations: \textit{forward approximation}, i.e., interpolation of function values $f$ at given 3D locations, such as volume rendering and particle tracing, which require sampling at arbitrary locations for ray/path integration, and \textit{inverse approximation}, i.e., root-finding of 3D locations with given function values, including isosurfacing in scalar-valued functions and critical-point-finding in vector-valued functions.
+We compare three types of interpolation schemes: (i) magnetic-following interpolation defined in Eq.~\eqref{eq:ff} that requires magnetic-line tracing, (ii) piecewise linear interpolation based on our simplicial meshing scheme that models deforming space, and (iii) a naive baseline based on simplicial meshing on uniform space where every node's next node is itself.
+The three interpolation schemes are measured by mean squared error (MSE), peak signal-to-noise ratio (PSNR), and running time.
+Compared with magnetic-following interpolation, our method significantly reduces the computational cost of all visualization tasks, because no magnetic-line tracing is involved for the interpolation.
+We recognize that the piecewise linear (PL) approximation introduces error, and thus we treat the magnetic-following interpolation as the ground truth and quantitatively evaluate the error resulting from our method.
 We also work together with domain scientists to evaluate our results qualitatively.